-Acid-stained concrete is a populous application for transforming gray, dull, slabs of concrete into Artwork.
+Acid-stained concrete is a popular application for transforming gray, dull, slabs of concrete into Artwork.
 It is often known as acid-stained concrete or colored concrete.
 Builders, homeowners, and designers get drawn to this concrete due to its unique outcome that may be achieved by combining techniques and colors on the floors of concrete.

 Contractors of decorative concrete usually clean this surface by pressure; washing the surface or scrubbing the floor interiors with the abrasive and buffer pad.
 After cleaning the floor and preparing the surrounding walls, the applicator will spray the stain on the floor.
 The majority of stains comprise hydrochloric acid, acid-soluble metallic salts, and water.
 They work by chemically reacting with hydrated lime in the color that produces the stain.